Meet the Florida Board of Trustees

 Miami, trustee since 2014

 Mark is Vice President, SAP.
 Prior to joining the software company in 2007, he was an associate at McKinsey & Company.
 His relationship with TNC began when he was living in New York City and helped establish the New York Young Professionals Group (YPO).
-He has been actively involved with fundraising and donor engagement efforts for TNC in Miami, participating in Young Professionals events and on the Miami Committee for “Design For A Living World.”
+He has been actively involved with fundraising and donor engagement efforts for TNC in Miami.
 He is a board member of the Columbia Business School Alumni Club of South Florida.
 He was raised in Titusville and still has family living in Central Florida.
 Mark is a Trustee Legacy Club Ambassador.